xgirma/angular-tour-of-heroes/README.md

 We need to add a Paragraph HTML tag to the content we want to search for.

   > Oftten we need to update a working application code to make it testable.
-Adding `IDs, class-names,`
+Adding IDs, class-names,
-  > or `HTML tags` are common practice.
+  > or HTML tags are common practice.

+#### heroes.component.html
 ```diff
 - {{hero}}
 + <p>{{hero}}</p>
 ```
 Updated test with `compiled.querySelector('p')` help us to find the element, hence the assertion passes.

+#### heroes.component.spec.ts
 ```typescript
 import { async, ComponentFixture, TestBed } from '@angular/core/testing';